FunctionsCompanion/docs/GettingStarted.md

 1. A Sandbox or Scratch org with Functions Companion installed.
 2. A user account for [Functions Companion](https://app.lastmileops.ai).

-If a Sandbox or Scratch org is not yet available, a build script is provide in the repos to build a new one for you.
+If a Sandbox or Scratch org is not yet available, a build script is provided in the repos to build a new one for you.
 ## Connect Functions Companion Logging Platform to Target Org

 Be sure you have successfully completed the installation steps and have a running org with Functions Companion installed.
 If not, review the steps in the [Intallation and Configuration](InstallAndConfig.md) guide.